 We have no direct operations and derive all of our cash flow from our subsidiaries.
 Because we conduct our operations through our subsidiaries, we depend on those entities for dividends and other payments or distributions to meet any existing or future debt service and other obligations.
 The deterioration of the earnings from, or other available assets of, our subsidiaries for any reason could limit or impair their ability to pay dividends or other distributions to us.
-In addition, FINRA regulations restrict dividends in excess of 10% of a member firm's excess net capital without FINRA's prior approval.
-Compliance with this regulation may impede our ability to receive dividends from LPL Financial.
+In addition, FINRA regulations restrict dividends from LPL Financial.